 Steady Energy Levels

 Don’t be surprised if you’re able to eliminate that afternoon coffee from your routine after adapting to the keto way.
 Becoming a fat burning pro includes benefits like no more afternoon slumps, no more crazy mood swings, and elimination of weird shifts in energy levels that you might experience otherwise.

 Plus, you’ll likely find it easier to go long periods of time without food.
 This is helpful for weight loss, stable blood sugar levels, and extended periods of fasting (which is one of the best ways to get into ketosis).

 Adjusting to the diet change might take time, but after your body becomes adaptive to burning fat for fuel on the ketogenic diet, you’ll likely notice a difference in physical performance and endurance—such as more energy and focus for workouts.
 This makes sense because being in ketosis “teaches” the body to burn fat for fuel more efficiently.

-The best initial advice is that if you start the keto diet and notice limitations in your physical performance, give your body some time to adapt to moving from carbohydrates as its primary fuel to a fat-burning machine.
+If you start the keto diet and notice limitations in your physical performance, give your body some time to adapt to moving from carbohydrates as its primary fuel to a fat.

 Note: For those who are serious athletes, a cyclical or targeted ketogenic diet might be the best way to go.

 Fat Loss / Muscle Gain